Disable Automatic Image Compression in Microsoft Office PowerPoint 2007

 For those who want to do the registry hack, remember you are doing this at your own risk.

-These two sites provide more information on the process:
+These three sites provide more information on the process:

 - Fermu Website has a detailed explanation on the whole concept of PowerPoint 2007's compression options, along with steps on editing the registry.